- Students will develop understandings of:

 The non-degree Supervisor Endorsement Program at the GSE prepares candidates for supervisor certification and managing roles in New Jersey public and private K-12 schools and higher education institutions.
 These positions may include supervisor of instruction, but also other nontraditional school staff roles such as athletic director.
 Supervisor certification authorizes candidates to provide strategic guidance and ongoing direction for instructional personnel to support student success.

-- Photocopy or electronic copy of a New Jersey Standard Instructional Certificate or Educational Services Certificate
+- Electronic copy of a New Jersey Standard Instructional Certificate or Educational Services Certificate.

 Applicants are responsible for reviewing and confirming that they meet all requirements before the application is submitted.
 Rutgers Graduate School of Education will not refund the application fee if an applicant is not accepted.